 What is contract testing?

-Contract testing is a methodology for ensuring that two separate systems (such as two microservices) are compatible and are able to communicate with one other.
-It captures the interactions that are exchanged between each service, storing them in a contract, which can then be used to verify that both parties adhere to it.
+Contract testing is a methodology for ensuring that two separate systems (such as two microservices) are compatible and can communicate with one other.
+It captures the interactions that are exchanged between each service, storing them in a contract, which then can be used to verify that both parties adhere to it.
 Contract testing goes beyond schema testing, requiring both parties to come to a consensus on the allowed set of interactions and allowing for evolution over time.

-What sets this form of testing apart from other approaches that aim to achieve the same thing, is that each system is able to be tested independently from the other and that the contract is generated by the code itself, meaning the contract is always kept up to date with reality.
+What sets this form of testing apart from other approaches that aim to achieve the same thing is that each system can be tested independently from the other and that the contract is generated by the code itself, meaning the contract is always kept up to date.

-There are many other important properties that flow on from this, which we'll discuss further below.
+There are many other important properties that flow on from this, which we’ll discuss further.